-The Painting 2 (Honors) course involves an in-depth exploration of stylistic differences of paintings.
+Pre-Req: Painting 1 (712) with a final grade of at least a "B", instructor's consent Fee: \$24 The Painting 2 (Honors) course involves an in-depth exploration of stylistic differences of paintings.
 We will continue exploring the use of acrylic and watercolor paints as a medium with exploration into classical studies, contemporary practices, and modernism.
-Students will use their own interest to guide the subject matter within the given projects.
+Students will use their own interests to guide the subject matter within the given projects.
 Students will assess and critique their own work.
 Students will be able to have more control in dictating project parameters.

-PAINTING 3 (H)
+PAINTING 3 H